caltechlibrary/a_to_z_ul/about.md

   - CSS
   - user interface

-date_released: 2025-03-04
+date_released: 2025-03-05
 ---

 About this software
 ===================

-## a_to_z_ul 0.0.1
+## a_to_z_ul 0.0.2

 Proof of concept of a wrapping web component for UL lists that provides an A to Z style index.
+Fixed but where list wasn&#x27;t scrolling into view.

 ### Authors